AnastasiaGPopova/final-react-project/README.md

 - MongoDB Models: User, Comment, Record

 VIII.
 Styling
-- The application is divided into components with separate CSS files
+- The application is divided into components with separate CSS files.

-IX.
-Testing

-Explain the testing strategy used in the project (e.g. unit tests, integration tests) Provide examples of how to write tests
-X. Deployment

-Explain how to deploy the project to a production environment Provide any additional information on hosting, server setup, or other deployment considerations XI.
-Conclusion

-Summarize the main points of the documentation
-Provide any additional resources or links that may be useful